2024’s Top 10 Priciest Dog Breeds Revealed!

 The Dogo Argentino was initially bred in 1928 and it has the extinct Cordoba Fighting Dog and the Great Dane as its main ancestors.
 Due to its dominant physical characteristics, owning this breed is prohibited in the UK, Colorado, and New York City.

 The average lifespan of these animals is 12-14 years.
-However, they may hip dysplasia and deafness, which can result in expensive veterinary bills of over $1,600.
+However, they may experience dysplasia and deafness, which can result in expensive veterinary bills of over $1,600.
 It is important to note that without consistent daily exercise, their health problems may worsen, leading to higher veterinary expenses.

 7. Canadian Eskimo Dog – $8,750